-Peripheral artery disease (PAD) is an atherosclerotic process that refers to the occlusion of the arteries in the lower
+Peripheral artery disease (PAD) is an atherosclerotic process that refers to the occlusion of the arteries in the lower limbs; PAD is commonly associated with atherosclerotic heart disease and may have significant implications for functional activity as well as quality of life in patients with COPD.41

-- ► In a large cohort of patients with COPD of all degrees of severity, 8.8% were diagnosed with PAD that was higher than the prevalence in non-COPD controls (1.8%).39 - COPD patients with PAD reported a worse functional capacity and worse health status compared to those without PAD.
+▶ In a large cohort of patients with COPD of all degrees of severity, 8.8% were diagnosed with PAD that was higher than the prevalence in non-COPD controls (1.8%).41

+COPD patients with PAD reported a worse functional capacity and worse health status compared to those without PAD.
 Clinicians should consider PAD in patients with COPD to those at risk for vascular events and to fully understand their functional impairments.